metroproxyn/metroproxyn/README.md

 ### Greetings!👋

-I am Aleks Mashanski, a Documentation Developer who is interested in Cybersecurity frameworks.
+I am Aleks Mashanski, a Documentation Developer who is interested in the framework of Cybersecurity.
 I also have an experience in Coding Practice Challenges and Artificial Intelligence field.

 A lot of my repositories & pet projects represented here, from my school days when I tried Java and C languages to nowadays, where mostly of my projects are related with Python and Data Science in general.
 I'm in relations with High Math since my secondary school.
 And I really like the fact that things like Mathematics, Combinatorics, Statistics & Probability Theory can be combined with Programming and generate an interesting result!